Dragoncall/BDS_group_27/README.md

 This directory will include the processing steps we do within our API.
 Sentiment analysis, aggregation and other processing steps will be defined here.

 The current API uses Pipelines.
-Pipelines can be linked to eachother as to create one uniform flow of data.
+Pipelines can be linked to each other as to create one uniform flow of data.
 These pipelines are then collected in the pipeline zoo where developers can either create new pipelines or consume the most general pipelines.
 This will make it easy to return different kinds of data rapidly by containing the functionality of one step to as little as possible.
 Another **great advantage is the possibility of, like spark,